giellalt/giellalt.github.io/ling/LinguisticAnalysis.md

 Linguistic analysis with GiellaLT models
 ========================================

 Instead of compiling the grammatical tools yourself (as described elsewhere on these pages), you may also **download ready-compiled analysers for text analysis**.
 This page explains how.
 If you have compiled the tools on your machine **already**, we recommend [this page](../tools/docu-sme-manual.md) instead.
+If not, read on.

 # 1. Download the programs